‘I have a duty to do this’: Meet the Redditors fighting 2020’s fake news war

 A mixed history on misinformation

 Like most major social networks, Reddit has a decidedly mixed record when it comes to misinformation.
-There are subreddits such as r/AskHistorians and r/AskScience, where users can ask experts questions and all but academically rigorous answers are removed.
+There are subreddits such as r/AskHistorians and r/AskScience where users can ask experts questions and all but academically rigorous answers are removed.
 There are also plenty of innocuous forums where users post everything from photos of their pets to dating advice.
 But the site has historically also struggled to deal with a variety of false and misleading content, which means many of the Redditors looking to combat misinformation find themselves fighting falsehoods on the site itself.

 Many of the Redditors looking to combat misinformation find themselves fighting falsehoods on the site itself.

 Perhaps most famously, after the 2013 Boston Marathon bombing, amateur sleuths on Reddit forums trying to find those responsible poked fingers at innocent bystanders.
 Subreddits also gave a platform to Gamergate, the movement that spread falsehoods about video game developers and journalists, leading to harassment and death threats.
 Reddit has also hosted adherents of conspiracy theories such as Pizzagate, which alleged Democratic Party officials were involved in sex trafficking through pizzerias, and QAnon, which claims Trump is secretly fighting government corruption.
+(Reddit says both subreddits dedicated to Pizzagate and QAnon were banned, though the conspiracy theories still propagate elsewhere on the site).

 The site, which was among the first companies backed by the now-celebrated accelerator Y Combinator, has always attracted people with a certain nerdy, contrarian bent looking to share information not easily found elsewhere.
 Massanari says that may have contributed to it becoming a bit of a haven for conspiracy theorists.

-Note: This story has been updated with more information about Reddit’s policies.